“...you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”

 For decades as a church, we have allocated a significant percentage of our church's annual budget to mission ministries.
 This investment (our Harvest budget) supports field workers doing God's work beyond our walls — in the Milwaukee area, in our

 There are many ways to connect on a personal level to the work of God around the world.
-Join us for Harvestfest, our annual week-long celebration of mission held each October, to learn more about our global initiatives.
+Join us for Homecoming 2018, our high-energy, multi-campus, 3-week celebration to learn more about our local and global initiatives.
 Or participate in what God is doing right in your own community.

 Whatever you do, open your eyes and ears — and get involved.
 God is on the move and it's our privilege to join Him in His work.

 by Heather Webb

 We live in the greatest global refugee crisis in history.
 Sixty-five million people are displaced including 20 million who are classified as refugees, half of whom are children.